Features

 A DNS zone is a distinct portion or administrative space in the DNS domain namespace that is hosted by a DNS server.
 DNS zones allow the DNS namespace to be divided up for administration and redundancy.
 The DNS server can be authoritative for multiple DNS zones.

-All of the information for a zone is stored in a DNS zone file, which contains the DNS database records for all of the names within that zone.
+All of the information for a zone is stored in file that contains the DNS database records for all names within that zone.
 These records contain the mapping between an IP address and a DNS name.
 DNS zone files must always start with a Start of Authority (SOA) record, which contains important administrative information about that zone and about other DNS records.

-- Primary mode.
-In primary mode, customers manage zones using either Akamai Control Center or the Edge DNS Zone Management API.
-The Edge DNS zone transfer agent pushes out your zone data to the Edge DNS name servers and provides you a list of name servers that you can register with your domain registrar.
+Primary zone.
+When you create a primary zone, you give Akamai your DNS records to store and manage.
+You can make changes to these records using either the Control Center user interface or the Edge DNS Zone Management API.
+Akamai pushes zone data to Edge DNS name servers and provides a list of name servers that you can register with your domain registrar.

-In secondary mode, you maintain zone information on your primary (master) name server, and Edge DNS zone ZTAs perform zone transfers from the primary name servers and upload these zones to Akamai name servers.
-ZTAs conform to the standard protocols described in RFCs 1034 and 1035 and work with most common primary name servers in use, including Internet Systems Consortium's BIND (version 9 and later), and also Microsoft Windows Server and Microsoft DNS operating systems.
+ZTAs conform to the standard protocols described in RFCs 1034 and 1035, and work with most common primary name servers in use, including Internet Systems Consortium's BIND (version 9 and later), Microsoft Windows Server, and Microsoft DNS operating systems.

-Refresh and retry intervals in the start of authority (SOA) determine the interval between zone transfers.
-In addition, you can configure the system to accept NOTIFY requests from your primaries to allow almost immediate updates.
+Refresh and retry intervals in the start of authority (SOA) record determine the interval between zone transfers.
+In addition, you can configure the system to accept NOTIFY requests from your secondary zones to allow near-immediate updates.

 ZTAs are deployed in a redundant configuration across multiple physical and network locations throughout the Akamai network.
-All ZTAs will attempt to perform zone transfers from your master name servers, but only one (usually the first one that receives an update using one transfer) will send any given zone update to the name servers.
-This process uses a proprietary fault-tolerant data transfer infrastructure, thus providing a fault-tolerant system at every level.
+All ZTAs will attempt to perform a zone transfer from your master name server, but only one ZTA (usually the first one that receives an update using one transfer) will send the zone update to the name servers.
+This process uses a proprietary, fault-tolerant, data-transfer infrastructure, thus providing a fault-tolerant system at every level.

 Cross-account subzone delegation